What you need to know about masks

 Local surgical mask manufacturing facilities are required to be licensed by HSA.
 Prior to licensing, these facilities have been subject to virtual inspections and desktop audit by HSA to ensure they meet reasonable standards of manufacturing quality.
 View list of surgical masks from local manufacturers that have been licensed by HSA

-All surgical masks manufactured by these licensed facilities are also required to comply with relevant international standards such as ASTM F2100, EN 14683, or equivalent and are required to be tested to meet a minimum bacterial filtration efficiency of 95% or higher.
+All surgical masks manufactured by these licensed facilities are also required to comply with relevant international standards such as ASTM F2100, EN 14683, Singapore Standard SS 669 series, or equivalent and are required to be tested to meet a minimum bacterial filtration efficiency of 95% or higher.

 To improve access to good quality and safe masks, HSA has worked closely with companies who applied to set up local manufacturing facilities for surgical masks.
 We have supported these facilities to comply with international standards of manufacturing quality and ensuring that their masks are tested to be safe and effective.
 To date, we have licensed 26 mask manufacturing facilities to meet our local demand for surgical masks.